 The court can order a debtor to make an attendance.
 As a rule, they will need to provide evidence of their income or spending.
 In most cases, this means producing bills and bank statements to the court.

 The process is a little different if it is a business that owes the money.
 In this case, you would ask for an officer from the company to attend the court.
-The company officer would need to produce details of their trading accounts.
+The company officer would then need to produce details of their trading accounts.

 These procedures allow the claimant to get financial information about their debtor.
 It then allows the claimant to decide whether to ask the court to take further action on debt collection.